ux3d/KhronosSandbox/README.md

    - [MinGW64](https://www.msys2.org/) for Windows
 - [Microsoft Visual C++ 2017](https://visualstudio.microsoft.com/de/vs/older-downloads/)
    - Use [CMake](https://cmake.org/) to generate the project files.
+   - Use [Ninja](https://ninja-build.org/) to build for Windows using gcc from command line.

 ### Build steps for Eclipse